 Video by Jason Armesto

-If you just can't seem to peel your eyes away from the financial news or stop sneaking peeks at your 401(k) balance, though, you may want to take baby steps — keep your long-term goals in mind, and focus on what you can control, which is your own behavior, tendencies, and instincts.
+If you just can't seem to peel your eyes away from the financial news or stop sneaking peeks at your 401(k) balance, though, you may want to take baby steps — keep your long-term goals in mind, stick to your investing plan, and focus on what you can control, which is your own behavior, tendencies, and instincts.

 Perhaps the best thing you can do to make sure you're not up all night worrying about your portfolio, Hy says, is to start thinking about how you can channel your reactions in a more positive direction.
-Remember, for example, that dips and drops are part of the market cycle and they can be an opportunity to buy and take advantage of dollar-cost averaging.
+Remember that dips and drops are part of the market cycle and they can be an opportunity to buy and take advantage of dollar-cost averaging, for example.

 "Get out of your own way," Hy says.
 "Remove your worst instincts and anticipate when those instincts will come."